 Carefully flip, and fry for another 1-2 minutes until golden on both sides.

-Remove from the oil with a slotted spoon or spatula and set on a baking sheet lined with a cooling rack (or on a paper towel lined plate).
+Remove them from the oil with a slotted spoon or spatula and set on a baking sheet lined with a cooling rack (or on a paper towel lined plate).

 Repeat until all of the empanadas are fried.
 It may be necessary to lower the heat a bit for the second, third, (etc.) batch.
-If the oil is too hot the empanadas may brown too much and too quickly.
+If the oil is too hot they may brown too much and too quickly.

 Make ahead, storing and reheating